 The preparation of financial statements in conformity with HKFRSs requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements, are disclosed in Note 4.

 (b) Relevant standards effective in the current year

-The HKICPA has issued a new HKFRS, HKFRS 16, Leases and a number of amendments to HKFRSs that are first effective for the current accounting period of the Group.
+The HKICPA has issued certain amendments to HKFRSs that are first effective for the current accounting period of the Group: